MinecraftMediaLibrary/EzMediaCore-Wiki/README.md

-# MinecraftMediaLibrary-Wiki
+# EzMediaCore-Wiki

 [![Discord](https://img.shields.io/discord/817501569108017223?style=for-the-badge)](https://discord.gg/qVhhbCWQQV)

-The source page for the Official MinecraftMediaLibrary Wiki project.
+The source page for the Official EzMediaCore Wiki project.
 Open an issue report or pull request if you would like to contribute.